VVRud/roman_clf/README.md

 For example, folder `data/1` contains all images marked as class `1`.

 `data_clean` folder contains resized, grayscaled and augmented images, splitted by classes.
 Number of images in single class folder must be set in config file.
-For example, folder `data_clean/1` contains resized, grayscaled and augmented images? marked as class `1`.
+For example, folder `data_clean/1` contains resized, grayscaled and augmented images, marked as class `1`.

 `data_splitted` folder contains data, splitted into train and test datasets.
 Number of single class in train dataset must be set in config file.
 For example, `data_clean/train/1` contains train images, marked as class `1`.